stephanieyshi/word-embeddings-bias/simple-baseline.md

 We find that the original embeddings produce a clustering accuracy of 99.4%.

 ## Spearman Correlation for Word Similarity Task
-The spearman correlation on the word similarity task using the WordSimilarity-353 test set is 0.6857.
+The Spearman correlation on the word similarity task using the WordSimilarity-353 test set is 0.6857.

 ## Analogy Task Accuracy
 The embeddings produced an accuracy of 68% on the analogy task using the Google analogy test set.